Welcome to Fort Lewis College. Thank you for visiting our website, and I hope you enjoy exploring our many programs of study.

 Our faculty are deeply dedicated to student learning and student success.
 They do more than teach; they build communities and empower students to have a positive impact on society.

-Whether students enter our computer engineering program, our international business program, our journalism and media studies program, or any other major, they will be a part of an educational experience that prepares them for success in a rapidly changing world.
+Whether students enter our computer engineering program, our Native American and Indigenous Studies program, our journalism and media studies program, or any other major, they will be a part of an educational experience that prepares them for success in a rapidly changing world.

 Our students become more than experts in their fields; they learn how to learn.
 Because of our commitment to a Liberal Arts Core of classes, Fort Lewis College graduates are prepared to adapt to changing environments, engage with diversity, work collaboratively, think creatively, and map out their own paths.